fmager/real-time/m1_memory_hierarchies/s2_intro_to_gpus.md

 </figure>

-Take some time to study these two diagrams and think about how data moves first from the CPU, to the GPU's main memory, then to the L2 cache, then to what streaming multiprocessor which needs its L1 cache until it finally is loaded up into the registers of the 32x4 threads executing on different, but adjacent, segments of the same data.
+Take some time to study these two diagrams and think about how data moves first from the CPU, to the GPU's main memory, then to the L2 cache, then to the streaming multiprocessor which needs its L1 cache until it finally is loaded up into the registers of the 32x4 threads executing on different, but adjacent, segments of the same data.